-As discussed in Section 2, large container vessels are subject to operational restrictions and experience significant operational inefficiencies, including extended periods of idling and delays for the large container vessels that exceed the design width of the turning basin and smaller vessels transiting the harbor.
+As discussed in Section 2, large container vessels, such as Post Panamax Generation III (PPX Gen III) and Ultra Large Container Vessels, also referred to as PPX Gen IV, are subject to operational restrictions and experience significant operational inefficiencies, including extended periods of idling and delays for the large container vessels that exceed the design width of the turning basin and smaller vessels transiting the harbor.
 Multiple discussions with the San Francisco Bar Pilots revealed that the existing widths of turning basins are the source of operational inefficiencies, not the depth of the turning basins.
 As a result, the San Francisco Bar Pilots have adopted operational restrictions as standard practice when handling PPX Gen IV vessels at the Port since 2016.
 The limited width of the turning basins results not only in navigation inefficiencies but may also increase the risk of groundings which could result in safety and environmental risks, such as oil spills.

-Fleet and commodity forecasts show annual TEU, the sizes of vessels, and the frequency of port calls increasing from the current year through 2050 in the future without project condition.
-Because fleets ae transitioning to larger vessels, altering the configuration of the turning basins would improve the efficiency of vessel operations within the Oakland Harbor.
+Fleet and commodity forecasts show annual Twenty-foot Equivalent Unit (TEU), the sizes of vessels, and the frequency of port calls increasing from the current year through 2050 in the future without project condition.
+Because fleets are transitioning to larger vessels, widening the turning basins would improve the efficiency of vessel operations within the Oakland Harbor.
 Altering the turning basins would present the opportunity to indirectly benefit the environment through decreased emissions with improved vessel transit efficiencies.
 The harbor is adjacent to the West Oakland community which is disadvantaged and already disproportionally impacted by poor air quality.
 Therefore, reducing such emissions would also support the Assistant Secretary of the Army for Civil Works' (ASA(CW)) directive on Implementation of Environmental Justice and the Justice40 Initiative which states "USACE shall work to meet the needs of disadvantaged communities by reducing disparate environmental burdens" (ASA(CW) 15 March 2022).